kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/base/start/nvim-treesitter/README.md

   highlight = {
-    enable = true,              -- false will disable the whole extension disable = { "c", "rust" },  -- list of language that will be disabled },
+    enable = true,              -- false will disable the whole extension disable = { "c", "rust" },  -- list of language that will be disabled -- Setting this to true will run `:h syntax` and tree-sitter at the same time.
+    -- Set this to `true` if you depend on 'syntax' being enabled (like for indentation).
+    -- Using this option may slow down your editor, and you may see some duplicate highlights.
+    -- Instead of true it can also be a list of languages additional_vim_regex_highlighting = false,
+  },
 }
 EOF